patois/genmc/README.md

 # genmc - Display Hex-Rays Microcode

-genmc is an IDAPython script/plugin hybrid that displays Hexrays decompiler microcode, which an help in developing microcode plugins.
+genmc is an IDAPython script/plugin hybrid that displays Hexrays decompiler microcode, which can help in developing microcode plugins.

 By running the code as a script within IDA, a Python shell command becomes available which, after typing "install_plugin()", copies the script to